20 Single Dumbbell Exercises (One Arm Workouts For Home)

 Can I gain muscle with one arm dumbbell workouts?

-You can absolutely gain muscle with single-arm dumbbell workouts.
+Yes, you can absolutely gain muscle with single-arm dumbbell workouts.
 Any single-arm dumbbell performed safely and correctly, paired with proper nutrition, will aid in gaining muscle.
 They may even help you gain faster than working with two dumbbells.

 How many reps should I do to build muscle?